Welcome to the best sailing school on the Great Lakes!

 Our course line up covers everything from Basic Sailing to Cruising to Advanced Sailing, Catamaran Courses, Group Events and more.

 Demand has been overwhelming this season for sailing school.
-At this point we have limited availability for 2021 classes.
+At this point our 2021 classes are fully booked.
 We would love to get you out on the water, so please Give us a call or complete our application if you would like to get on the waiting list for 2021 cancellations or preregister for 2022 classes.

 Book 4 spots in any ASA 101/103, 103 or 104 (standard) course and receive private instruction with 10% off the regular rate.

 Call the Great Lakes Sailing Co. office (231) 941-0535 to confirm availability and book your class.

 Spend your time at home brushing up on a few key sailing topics.